Our Board

 Gwen Baker

-Before joining Bellwether, Gwen was CEO and Co-Founder of CoreSpring, Inc., a nonprofit whose mission is to provide the field with access to high-quality formative assessment content and digital authoring tools.
+Gwen has held a number of roles in the field and currently serves as a Venture Advisor to The LearnerStudio.
+Her most recent role was Chief Learning Officer at Mursion and before that, she was Chief Operating Officer and Partner on the Strategic Advising Team at Bellwether.
+Gwen was CEO and Co-Founder of CoreSpring, Inc., a nonprofit whose mission is to provide the field with access to high-quality formative assessment content and digital authoring tools.
 Prior to CoreSpring, Gwen worked at NewSchools Venture Fund, where she led the organization’s portfolio data collection and analysis efforts as well as its community of practice work.
 Before NewSchools, Gwen served as Director of Knowledge Management at New Visions for Public Schools, the largest school reform organization in New York City.
 Gwen also worked at Teachscape, Inc., where she served as Vice President of Teaching and Learning and Senior Vice President of Operations.
 She began her career at Andersen Consulting (now Accenture), working with clients to build performance-based and simulated learning solutions.

-Gwen holds a Master’s degree in learning sciences from Northwestern University and a Bachelor’s degree in corporate communication from Ithaca College.
+Gwen holds a master’s degree in learning sciences from Northwestern University and a bachelor’s degree in corporate communication from Ithaca College.
 She lives in New York City.

 Helayne Jones

-Prior to consulting, Jones spent three years as an adjunct professor at Iona College in New Rochelle, NY, and 12 years in the technology industry including several executive marketing positions at Wang Laboratories.
+Prior to consulting, Jones spent three years as an adjunct professor at Iona College in New Rochelle, N.Y., and 12 years in the technology industry, including several executive marketing positions at Wang Laboratories.

 She received her doctoral degree in educational administration from the Columbia University Teachers College with an emphasis on school reform.
-She received a Master’s degree in English from the University of Massachusetts and a Bachelor’s degree, Honors College, from the University of Michigan.
+She received a master’s degree in English from the University of Massachusetts and a bachelor’s degree, Honors College, from the University of Michigan.

 Sandra Licón

-Sandra Licón is an educator and advocate dedicated to empower kids and families from underserved communities.
+Sandra Licón is an educator and advocate dedicated to empowering kids and families from underserved communities.
 She has worked as a classroom teacher, non-profit leader, and funder, developing strategies and new ideas to improve public education in the U.S. and globally.
 She is an experienced bilingual facilitator and coach with a proven track record of building highly effective teams and forging partnerships across sectors and cultures.

 As a consultant, Sandra partners with a variety of funders, non-profit, and system leaders, coaching them on strategy, program development, and impact.
 Most recently, Sandra served as Vice President of Global Learning at the National Geographic Society, building partnerships to help build the next generation of young leaders.
 Previously, she spent more than a decade in various roles at the Bill & Melinda Gates Foundation, where she managed grant portfolios focused on improving college readiness and teacher effectiveness.
 She also worked at Teach For All, supporting social entrepreneurs in Latin America and Southeast Asia to launch social enterprises to address educational inequity.
 Sandra has received several fellowships recognizing her leadership, including the Eisenhower Zhi-Xing China Fellowship, the Graduate Congressional Hispanic Caucus Policy Fellowship, and Aspen Ideas Festival Fellow.
 She proudly started her career as a bilingual second-grade teacher in Los Angeles.
-Sandra holds a Master’s degree in International Education Policy from the Harvard Graduate School of Education and a B.S. in Foreign Service from Georgetown University.
+Sandra holds a master’s degree in International Education Policy from the Harvard Graduate School of Education and a B.S. in Foreign Service from Georgetown University.

 Cary Matsuoka